thegreentimtam/Git-Screenplays/02 Set Up - Git & VS Code.md

 #### GUI

 When you instaled Git, the Git GUI may also have installed.
-If you are uncomfortable using the Terminal (don't be - it's actually not that difficult), you may wish to use this instead.
+If you are uncomfortable using the Terminal (don't be - it's actually not as scary as you think), you may wish to use this instead.

 Open Git GUI, and click the `Open a Folder` button.
 Navigate to your repository.